Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 4. Chumming

 Chumming is a fishing technique that attracts fish and brings them closer to the boat. it is very effective and can get the fish into a feeding frenzy.
 Pieces of bait are dropped into the water to create a chum slick that leads back to the boat.
-As mutton snappers eat the chum, they are brought closer to the boat where you can drop your bait, hook them and get them into the boat.
+As mutton snappers eat the chum, they are brought closer to the boat where you can drop your bait, hook them, and get them into the boat.

-Best Rig For Mutton Snapper
+Best Rigs For Mutton Snapper

 1. Deep Sliding Sinker Rig